 It is fascinating how many similarities we all share when it comes to conflicts and problems in disconnected or connected relationships.
 Couples fall into the same types of habits over time.
 Of course, all couples are unique in some respects due to the various situations and events they have encountered throughout their time together.
 But our natural “humanity” seems to group these patterns of conflict together.

 Rather than show the common mistakes couples make, let’s take a look at the positive side; the patterns or themes couples demonstrate when they maintain close, connected relationships with one another.

 Couples in stable, happy, connected relationships:

 Are not “ok with fighting.”

 They realize there is a difference between fights and conflict.
 Fighting means they have high escalation and negativity toward each other and feel like enemies, not friends and lovers.
 They hurt each other every time they fight.
 Conflict, on the other hand, is seen as a normal thing everyone will have in their relationship.
 They realize underneath every problem, issue, or complaint there is a deeper longing, need, or desire.
 So they work toward caring for their partner first, expressing generosity for each other and finding compromise and solutions.

 Conflict always comes from a deeper need, but we have a choice to “fight” about it,

-or work together to meet needs for our partner.
+or work together to meet the needs of our partner.

 Don’t fall into the “communication traps.”

 There are four wastes of time in communicating that are typical for many couples.
 They tend to talk about the wrong things, like: